simonvh/gimmemotifs-manuscript/manuscript.md

 and documentation is available at [https://gimmemotifs.readthedocs.io](https://gimmemotifs.readthedocs.io).
 Functionality is covered by unit tests, which are run through continuous integration.
 GimmeMotifs can be installed via bioconda [@sYguBb3Q], see [https://bioconda.github.io/](https://bioconda.github.io/) for details.
-All releases are also distributed through PyPi and stably archived using Zenodo [@JnK7ipTw].
-For *de novo* motif search, [14] different external tools are supported (Table [X]).
+All releases are also distributed through PyPi [@ycIGJh3s] and stably archived using Zenodo [@JnK7ipTw].
+For *de novo* motif search, 14 different external tools are supported (Table [X]).
 All of these are installed when conda is used for installation.
 By default, [genomepy](https://github.com/simonvh/genomepy) is used for genome management [@4AHAVuXG].
-In addition, GimmeMotifs uses the following Python modules: numpy [@oGbMixLl], scipy [@D3KtiDQL], scikit-learn , scikit-contrib-lightning [@6chpTZMZ], seaborn [@WESOG7Bx], pysam [@13M7e8OcQ;@hNfNHk9L], xgboost
+In addition, GimmeMotifs uses the following Python
+modules: numpy [@oGbMixLl], scipy [@D3KtiDQL], scikit-learn, scikit-contrib-lightning [@6chpTZMZ], seaborn [@WESOG7Bx], pysam
+[@13M7e8OcQ;@hNfNHk9L], xgboost
-[@8w9fI63O] and pandas
+[@8w9fI63O] and pandas.
-for citations].
 In addition to the command line tools, all GimmeMotifs functionality is available through a Python API.

 ### *De novo* motif prediction pipeline

 Originally, GimmeMotifs was developed to predict *de novo* motifs from ChIP-seq data using an ensemble of motif predictors [@11x7W2xZq].
 The tools currently supported are listed in Table [X].
 The pipeline is depicted in [Fig X].
-An input file (BED, FASTA or narrowPeak format) is split in a prediction and validation set.
+An input file (BED, FASTA or narrowPeak format) is split into a prediction and validation set.
 The prediction set is used to predict motifs, and the validation set is used to filter for significant motifs.
 All significant motifs are clustered to provide a collection of non-redundant *de novo* motifs.
 Finally,